-In this part of your introduction, you’re going to go a little deeper and explain what good things will happen if your readers take advantage of the information you present in your book.
+You’ve briefly touched on the solution—in our case, how to write a great essay and how to apply for scholarships.
+In this part of your intro, you’re going to go a little deeper and explain what good things will happen if your readers take advantage of the information you present in your book.

-As you’ve saw in our example, the benefit of our book is that readers will go to school for free and live a life without the financial burden of student loans.
+In our example, the benefit of our book is that readers will go to school for free and live a life without the financial burden of student loans.
 Readers can achieve their dream of getting an education, without breaking the bank.

-#5 – Give Them Proof
+Step 5: Give Them Proof

 Show your readers the proof of why your book is the answer to their prayers.
 Give the most tangible and relatable proof you can provide.

 In our example, we might share how we put ourselves or our children through school on scholarship.
 We might also include testimonials from other people we know who followed our advice and got a free education.